microsoft/vscode-jupyter/TELEMETRY.md

         Captures the result of the error message, whether user dismissed this or picked a new kernel or the like.
         Possible values include:
             - `0`
+        Enum Member: KernelInterpreterDependencyResponse.ok
+        Could mean dependencies are already installed or user clicked ok to install and it got installed.
             - `1`
+        Enum Member: KernelInterpreterDependencyResponse.cancel
             - `2`
+        Enum Member: KernelInterpreterDependencyResponse.failed
             - `3`
+        Enum Member: KernelInterpreterDependencyResponse.selectDifferentKernel
+        User chose to select a different kernel.
             - `4`
+        Enum Member: KernelInterpreterDependencyResponse.uiHidden
+        Missing dependencies not installed and UI not displayed to the user as the kernel startup is part of a background process.
+In such cases we do not notify user of any failures or the like.
         - `resourceType`?: `<see below>`
         Used to determine whether this event is related to a Notebooks or Interactive window.
         Possible values include: